Russell-Waterhouse/blog/content/post/ownership.md

 Code where a change in one file can cause a bug
 14 files away much later in a process is more error-prone.
+Let's call this kind of code "Complex Code."

 Usually, if I'm writing a simple HTTP REST endpoint, the code that I'm writing will often span a single function.